-There are many parks and green open spaces around London, which provide great places to relax.
+There are also many parks and green open spaces around London that provide great places to relax, such as Hyde Park, Regents Park and St James Park.
 So even though you are in one of the major capitals of the world, you can still feel as if you are in the countryside.

 A map of the main inner London boroughs is shown below.
 Click on an area of the map (or select one of the links to the left of the map) to see a more details about each area.